-Fair Fight, CAP Action will bring people to Washington to lobby lawmakers face-to-face for voting rights bills
+Fair Fight Action, CAP Action will bring people to D.C. to lobby lawmakers face-to-face for voting rights bills

 That’s the story Hillhouse wants to tell next week, when she will travel to Washington to lobby members of Congress to pass two voting reform measures.
 Hillhouse will be one of about 40 voters from around the country being brought to the nation’s capital by Fair Fight Action and the Center for American Progress Action Fund.

-Fair Fight, founded by Stacey Abrams, the former Georgia gubernatorial candidate, last month launched “Hot Call Summer,” urging voters to phone members of Congress in support of the For the People Act and John Lewis Voting Rights Advancement Act, both of which passed the House but have stalled in the Senate.
+Fair Fight Action, founded by Stacey Abrams, a former Georgia gubernatorial candidate, last month launched “Hot Call Summer,” urging voters to phone members of Congress in support of the For the People Act and John Lewis Voting Rights Advancement Act, both of which passed the House but have stalled in the Senate.

 Voting rights advocates have argued that federal legislation is necessary to counteract a wave of restrictive laws being adopted by Republican legislatures across the country.
 The new laws affect everything from limiting early voting and the use of mail-in ballots to giving legislatures the ability to take control of local election boards.
 Republican lawmakers and conservative activists have stepped up tightening access to the ballot since 2013, when the Supreme Court struck down a core enforcement provision of the 1965 Voting Rights Act.

-Efforts to restrict access to the ballot jumped into overdrive after Donald Trump falsely claimed that he lost reelection because of massive voter fraud.
+Efforts to restrict access to the ballot jumped into overdrive after President Donald Trump falsely claimed that he lost reelection because of massive voter fraud.
 Trump’s campaign lost dozens of court cases in his effort to overturn election results, and studies have consistently found no evidence of widespread voter fraud in U.S. elections.
 Last month, voting rights activists said the court further weakened the law when it upheld two Arizona voting restrictions, which Republicans claimed were aimed at preventing voter fraud, that a lower court said discriminated against minority voters.
 The Brennan Center for Justice, which has been tracking voting restrictions, reports that as of July, 18 states have enacted 30 laws that will make it harder to vote.

 Voting rights activists and other liberal groups have sought to raise public awareness of the issue by holding protests in Washington.
 For the past few weeks, groups such as Black Voters Matter, the National Coalition on Black Civic Participation, the Black Women’s Roundtable, the NAACP, and the Poor People’s Campaign have staged nonviolent protests at House and Senate office buildings.
 Activists have been arrested for unlawful demonstrations, along with Reps.
 Joyce Beatty (D-Ohio), chairman of the Congressional Black Caucus, and Rep. Hank Johnson (D-Ga.).